gravitl/netmaker-docs/external-clients.rst

    :align: center

 Important to note, your client automatically adds egress gateway ranges (if any on the same network) to its allowed IPs.

+By default, netmaker will forward all DNS requests to the server.
+If you want to use an external or private DNS server, you need to change the following config (e.g., in your docker-compose.yml on the server followed by a docker-compose down and docker-compose up -d):

+``PORT_FORWARD_SERVICES="dns" --> PORT_FORWARD_SERVICES=""``